agabor/docs/_includes/ios/handling-errors.md

                 print("Uh oh, we couldn't find the object!")
                 // Now also check for connection errors:
             } else if error._code == PFErrorCode.errorConnectionFailed.rawValue {
-                print("Uh oh, we couldn't even connect to the Parse Cloud!")
+                print("Uh oh, we couldn't even connect to the MSG Cloud!")
             } else {
                 let errorString = error._userInfo!["error"] as?
 NSString
                 print("Error: \(errorString)")